starzel/buildout/README.txt

     Take a look in ``linkto/base.cfg`` for the varnish4-config & varnish parts, there are several switches to configure.

-    Its best practice to install varnish from your distribution repository.
-If this is not possible we added support to build it:
+    It is best practice to install varnish from your distribution repository.
+If this is not possible you can build it by adding the part ``varnish-build``:

     .. code-block:: ini